jreesuk/entropizer/README.md

+# Entropizer

-# Entropizer: entropy-based password strength meter
+Tiny entropy-based password strength meter

 ## What is entropy and why should I care?